4 Tips On How to Prevent Fraud in Your Business

 This type of fraud is commonly known as fraud invoice.
-According to Deloitte, fraud invoice has been used by employees in cahoots with suppliers to defraud their employers since time immemorial.
+According to Deloitte, invoices that do not appear to have been generated through a computerised accounting system, flags potential for invoice fraud.
 In New Zealand for instance, fraud invoice is regarded as one of the most common crimes that cost businesses millions.

 Fraudsters will pose as suppliers and ask companies to update bank details on an outstanding invoice.
 They can do this easily because they not only know which suppliers companies use but also when payments are due to said suppliers.
 Every company is vulnerable to invoice fraud, but a company that still uses paper-based purchase orders is even more at risk.

 - In New Zealand, Jimmy Ming Miu, an IT Manager defrauded his employer, McKay Shipping, more than $1 million over a 6 year period.
 Miu raised false invoices for IT equipment from Avanti Systems and Avanti Systems Integration, companies that he had control of.
 His employer didn’t see a reason to implement strict approval routines for purchase orders.
 Moreover, the purchase order system used didn’t allow his employer to monitor purchase orders in real time.

 - Hemant Kumar Maharaj and Suresh Din, defrauded the former North Shore City (New Zealand) council of more than $829,000 over 10 years.
 Maharaj was employed by the council and he arranged for Din to submit invoices to him for payment for road and berm (a flat strip of land) maintenance that was never completed.
 The Council paid the invoices into a bank account controlled by Din, who split the stolen money with Maharaj.